Francis, Duke of Teck: Marriage and dukedom

 He was created Duke of Teck by the King of Württemberg in 1871.

+Teck had dreadful rages – his daughter May later recalled him hurling a plate at his wife when she was young.

 Later military career

 Teck was made Honorary Colonel of the 1st Surrey Artillery Volunteers on 15 June 1867 and continued as supernumerary Honorary Colonel of the 1st City of London Artillery after the units merged in 1883.
 He was also made Honorary Colonel of the 49th Middlesex Rifle Volunteers (Post Office Rifles) on 16 August 1876.

 He was attached to the staff of British General Sir Garnet Wolseley during the Egyptian campaign of 1882.
 He received the silver medal for the Battle of Tel-el-Kebir, the Khedive's Star, and the Order of Osmanieh, first class.
 On his return from Egypt he was gazetted a Colonel in the British Army.

 The Duke of Teck was made Colonel (Oberst) à la suite of the 25th (1st Württemberg) Dragoons "Queen Olga" on 6 March 1889, and a Generalmajor in the Imperial German Army on 18 October 1891.
 He was made a supernumerary Major-General in the British Army in July 1893 and a Generalleutnant in the German Army on 18 April 1895.

 Because Francis had no inheritance, the couple lived on Mary Adelaide's Parliamentary allowance of £5,000 per annum (equivalent to ca. £525,000 in 2013), supplemented by income from her mother, the Duchess of Cambridge.
 Mary Adelaide's requests to her cousin, Queen Victoria, for more funds were met with refusal; however, they were granted a grace-and-favour apartment in Kensington Palace, London, and a country house, White Lodge, the former Royal deer-hunting lodge in Richmond Park, Southwest London.

 The Duke and Duchess lived beyond their means, leading to the build-up of large debts.
 In 1883, the Tecks fled the UK to continental Europe, where they stayed with relatives in Florence and Germany.
+Teck had a stroke in Florence aged forty-seven.
 They eventually returned to the UK in 1885.